decidim/decidim/README.md

 `docker run --rm -v $(pwd):/tmp -it codegram/decidim bundle exec bin/decidim /tmp/<app-name>`

 Now you have a new Decidim app created at `<app-name>` 🎉

+## Deploying to Heroku

+Once you've generated the Decidim app you might need to do some changes in order to deploy it to Heroku.
+You can check [codegram/decidim-deploy-heroku](https://github.com/codegram/decidim-deploy-heroku) for an opinionated example of things to do before deploying to Heroku.

 ## How to contribute